CRSBanerji/concept-frustration/README.md

 This repository contains the code, experiments, and selected results for the paper:

-**Aligning Human Concepts and Machine Representations in Interpretable AI**
+**Concept frustration: Aligning Human Concepts and Machine Representations in Interpretable AI**
 Enrico Parisini, Christopher Soelistyo, Ahab Isaac, Alessandro Barp, Christopher R. S. Banerji

 ---